Next-Generation Grid Codes: Towards a New Paradigm for Dynamic Ancillary Services: Device-Level Certification Methods

 \subsection{Stability Certification Criteria}

-\fontdimen2\font=0.6ex By applying loop-shifting and passivity-based arguments as in \cite{haberle2025decentralized}, we derive decentralized device-level conditions that ensure internal feedback stability of the closed-loop interconnection $D\#N$.
-In particular, since the network transfer matrix $N(s)$ is not inherently passive, we introduce a block-diagonal loop-shifting matrix $\Gamma=\mathrm{diag}(0_{n\times n},\,\Gamma^\mathrm{qv})$, leading to the loop-shifted interconnection $D'\#N'$ in \cref{fig:loop_shifted_power_system}.
-The $n\times n$ matrix
+\fontdimen2\font=0.6ex By considering the feedback interconnection in \cref{fig:power_sys_model_orig} and applying loop-shifting and passivity arguments as in \cite{haberle2025decentralized}, we obtain decentralized stability conditions that act as local tuning rules and guarantee internal feedback stability of $D \# N$.

-is selected such that the loop-shifted network $N'(s)$ is passive \cite{haberle2025decentralized}.
-The corresponding loop-shifted device dynamics $D'(s)$ are
+Recall the stability result in \cite[Corollary~1]{haberle2025decentralized}, derived by analyzing the feedback interconnection via loop shifting as indicated in \cref{fig:loop_shifting}.
+The key idea is to apply the passivity theorem \cite[Theorem 1]{haberle2025decentralized} to the loop-shifted system in \cref{fig:loop_shifted_power_system}.
+Since $N(s)$ is not inherently passive, the theorem ensures internal feedback stability of the loop-shifted system provided that $N'(s)$ is passive, $D'(s)$ is strictly passive, and the additional small-gain condition $\bar{\sigma}(N'(\mathrm{j}\infty))\bar{\sigma}(D'(\mathrm{j}\infty)) < 1$ is satisfied at $\omega = \infty$.
+More specifically, for the block-diagonal loop-shifting matrix $\Gamma = \mathrm{diag}(\Gamma_1,\ldots,\Gamma_n)$, where each block is defined as

-Internal stability of $D'\#N'$ (and hence $D\#N$) follows if $D'(s)$ is strictly passive and a mild small-gain condition at $\omega=\infty$ holds \cite{haberle2025decentralized}.
-Because \eqref{eq:D_dash} is diagonal, the conditions separate into independent constraints for the $\mathrm{pf}$- and $\mathrm{qv}$-channels.
+it can be shown that $N'(s)$ is passive.
+To ensure strict passivity of $D'(s)$ for $\Gamma$ defined in \cref{eq:gamma}, the loop-shifted device dynamics